yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 Highlighting: The built-in syntax highlighting feature

-- syntect_theme (String): For example, `"~/Downloads/Dracula.tmTheme"`.
-Only available in the user's `theme.toml` and cannot be used in [`flavor.toml`](/docs/flavors/overview).
+- syntect_theme (String): For example, `"~/Downloads/Dracula.tmTheme"`, not available after using a flavor, as flavors always use their own tmTheme files `tmtheme.xml`.

-  Yazi's builtin code highlighting themes, which are paths to `.tmTheme` files.
+  Code preview highlighting themes, which are paths to `.tmTheme` files.
 You can find them on GitHub [using "tmTheme" as a keyword](https://github.com/search?q=tmTheme&type=repositories)

 ## [status] {#status}